 - Clear statements of value and benefits for taking the call

-In my experience—they usually they do take the request.
-And they like you better for it.
+In my experience—they usually do take the request, and they like you better for it.

-One more point: marketers often avoid asking someone for a reference because there are recent customer support tickets.
-It’s one of the first questions people ask when trying to identify a reference: “are they having issues?”
+Marketers often avoid asking someone for a reference because there are recent customer support tickets in their account.
+It’s one of the first questions people ask when trying to identify a reference: “Are they having support issues?”

-One of our top advocates once revealed to me that he’d always do a reference call for one of his vendors because he likes to meet new people and learn from them, regardless of his personal feelings of the product.
-Proof positive: it’s not about you.
+One of Influitive’s top advocates once shared that they’d always do a reference call for one of their vendors because they like to meet new people and learn from them, regardless of their personal feelings about the product.
+See, it’s not always about you.

 Be bold: you’ve got a lot more advocates than you think

 Go for the ask—and do it personally.
-Because what you’ll quickly realize is that you’ve got a lot more referenceable customers rooting for you then you even thought.
-And there is nothing more powerful than an army of brand advocates to boost your sales & marketing engine.
+What you’ll quickly realize is that you’ve got a lot more referenceable customers rooting for you than you even thought—and there’s nothing more powerful than an army of brand advocates to boost your sales & marketing engine.

 Don’t be shy.
 It’s a win-win.